Homemade Alcohol-Free Vanilla Extract

 While the shelf life for alcohol-free vanilla extract isn't as long, some say that it will last only a year, whereas other sources state that the glycerine acts like a preservative and that it should last about 4-6 years.
 I think that the latter is likely more accurate.

-Homemade Vanilla Extract–Perfect for Gifting
+Alcohol-Free Vanilla Extract: Perfect for Gifting

 But, remember, the extract takes 2-3 months to make, so if you'd like to make this for gifting, get a head start!